Boston Bruins: Logo and uniforms

 For a majority of the 1940s, the Bruins sported gold numbers on the white uniform.
 From 1940 to 1944 they also wore a gold uniform with a script "Bruins" wordmark in front.
 To commemorate their 25th anniversary, the Bruins released a new white uniform featuring the first iteration of the "Spoked B" logo.
-They also debuted a black uniform with the "B" logo in front.
+The gold "B" on the logo was crudely drawn inside a black-spoked wheel, with "24" and "49" added to represent the foundation year and the franchise's 25th year respectively.
+They also debuted a black uniform with the block "B" logo in front.

 Beginning in 1949, the "B" on the "Spoked B" logo was changed to block lettering.
 They also brought back the black numbers.
 With a few cosmetic changes in the stripes and yoke along with the addition of the primitive bear head logo in 1977, the Bruins kept this overall design until 1995.

 In 1955, the Bruins brought the "Spoked B" logo over to the black uniform; they also released a gold jersey with the "Spoked B" in front.
+The black uniform crest would feature an inverse version of the "Spoked B", with the gold and black elements reversed, while the gold uniform featured the same logo but in a black circle.
 During this period, the gold jersey was used as the primary dark uniform while relegating the black uniform (updated with white numbers) into alternate status for several seasons.
 Also, for a few games between 1958 and 1965, the Bruins wore gold pants.

 In 1967, the Bruins retired the gold uniforms and reinstated the black uniforms with gold numbers.
 As with the white uniforms, they endured several cosmetic changes until 1995.
 The gold socks, which had numerous striping modifications since 1934, was briefly retired in favor of wearing white socks full-time.
 It was brought back for the 1969–70 season and would be paired with the regular black uniforms for the next 47 seasons.